GDI for Enterprise Readiness

 GDI continuously examines enterprise readiness through five structural intelligence dimensions:

-• Scalability Requirements: What growth conditions are required.
+• Scalability Requirements: What capabilities and conditions govern sustainable growth?

 Decision Intelligence Outputs